Fresno State vs. UTEP New Mexico Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Fresno State has combined with its opponents to put up more than 51 points in seven of 12 games this season.
+- Fresno State and its opponents have gone over the current 51-point total in seven of 12 games (58.3%) this season.

-- UTEP's games have gone over 51 points in five of 11 chances this season.

-- Saturday's over/under is 7.8 points lower than the two team's combined 58.8 points per game average.

-- These two squads combine to surrender 45.1 points per game, 5.9 fewer than this contest's over/under.
+- The two teams combine to score 58.8 points per game, 7.8 more than the total in this contest.

+- The 45.1 combined points per game that these two squads have allowed this season are 5.9 fewer than the 51 over/under in this contest.

-- The Bulldogs and their opponents have scored an average of 58.2 points per game in 2021, 7.2 more than Saturday's total.
+- Bulldogs games this season feature an average total of 58.2 points, a number 7.2 points higher than Saturday's over/under.

-- The 51-point total for this game is 1.0 point below the 52.0 points per game average total in Miners games this season.
+- In 2021, games involving the Miners have averaged a total of 52 points, one more than the set total in this contest.

 Fresno State Stats and Trends

-- Fresno State has eight wins against the spread in 12 games this year.
+- Fresno State has played 12 games, with eight wins against the spread.

-- The Bulldogs have an ATS record of 3-1 in their four games as a favorite of 11.5 points or more so far this season.
+- The Bulldogs have an ATS record of 3-1 in their four games when favored by 11.5 points or more so far this season.

-- Fresno State has gone over the point total in 41.7% of its opportunities this year (five times over 12 games with a set point total).
+- Fresno State has hit the over in 41.7% of its opportunities this year (five times in 12 games with a set point total).

-- Fresno State is 6-2 against the spread and 8-0 overall this season when the team puts up more than 24.8 points.
+- When Fresno State puts up more than 24.8 points, it is 6-2 against the spread and 8-0 overall.

-- In games that Fresno State totals more than 338.9 yards, the team is 7-4 against the spread and 8-3 overall.
+- When Fresno State totals over 338.9 yards, the team is 7-4 against the spread and 8-3 overall.

 - The Bulldogs have turned the ball over 22 times this season, eight more turnovers than the Miners have forced (14).